 2. By combining the speed of start-ups with the experience of a corporate, we can rapidly develop better products

-On the other hand, Start-ups can learn from corporates’ expertise and benefit from their resources to more effectively tackle the issue at the source.
+On the other hand, startups can learn from corporates’ expertise and benefit from their resources to more effectively tackle the issue at the source.
 Indeed, corporates have more resources, whether financial, human, or educational.
 For a start-up, costs matter far more due to their limited budgets.
 Collaboration between start-ups and corporates is a win-win.
 Each brings its strengths to address the other’s weaknesses.
 Koinpack’s is living proof of this.
-They are able to bring a more valuable product to the consumer as a direct result of ALPLA’s expertise and resources, whilst at the same time providing ALPLA with insights into a new market and a thorough understanding of the reuse ecosystem.
+They can bring a more valuable product to the consumer as a direct result of ALPLA’s expertise and resources, whilst at the same time providing ALPLA with insights into a new market and a thorough understanding of the reuse ecosystem.

 3. Refill solutions and waste banks partnering is a new way to involve local communities and expand the reach of refill solutions

-Koinpack is running trainings and using these waste banks as a site to onboard new customers.
+Koinpack is running training and using these waste banks as a site to onboard new customers.
 This way, waste banks can also earn additional revenue from selling products in reusable packaging.
 As Fitria explained, Koinpack’s partnership with Waste Bank Nusantara LPBI NU, one of the biggest waste banks in Indonesia, has brought tangible value to their local communities.
 Moreover, price is a primary factor for these community members and is a key driver of purchasing intent.
 By offering reusable products at competitive prices, Koinpack actively drives the reuse movement.

 Together, we can achieve much more